-By providing evidence of COVID-19 vaccination status to Unitec, kaimahi, ākonga and manuhiri are consenting to disclosure of this information for the purposes outlined in this policy document and for any relevant information requirements.
+Where evidence of COVID-19 vaccination status continues to be a requirement, kaimahi, ākonga and manuhiri are consenting to disclosure of this information for the purposes outlined in this policy document and for any relevant information requirements.

-For employed kaimahi, their My Vaccine Pass certificate evidence will be stored securely in each individual person's secure HR file.
+For employed kaimahi, their vaccination evidence (where required) will be stored securely in each individual person's secure HR file.

-For ākonga, their My Vaccine Pass will be verified prior to commencement of their period of study. Ākonga will not be able to access Unitec campuses without completion of this step or having an approved MOH medical exemption.
+For ākonga, their vaccination evidence (where required) will be verified prior to commencement of their period of study.